Joint Time-Vertex Fractional Fourier Transform: Preliminaries

-Although there are attempts for generalizations \cite{singh16directedlaplacian}, the Laplacian-based approach is generally considered to be limited to undirected graphs.
+respectively, where $\mathbf{\tilde{x}}$ is the representation of graph signal $\mathbf{x}$ in the graph Fourier (spectral) domain with $\mathbf{F}_G \triangleq \mathbf{U}^H$.
+Although there are attempts for generalizations~\cite{singh16directedlaplacian}, the Laplacian-based approach is generally considered limited to undirected graphs.
 However, the Laplacian-based GFT has the advantage of providing a unitary transformation so that the Parseval's relation holds.

+\begin{remark} As described in~\cite{ortega22gsptextbook}, these approaches are based on the spectral decomposition of any selected graph shift matrix $\mathbf{Z}$, where $\mathbf{Z}=\mathbf{A}$ for algebraic and $\mathbf{Z}=\mathbf{L}$ for Laplacian-based approaches. \end{remark}